Code-in-the-Loop Forensics: Agentic Tool Use for Image Forgery Detection: Method

 \\ \textit{(iv) Reasoning Coherence ($R_{\text{coh}}$):} Reward a “locate-then-investigate” pair once (at most): a low-level tool immediately after \texttt{Crop} that consumes its output.
 Let

 \\ The tool usage reward aggregates the four sub-rewards:

 \\ Finally, the overall reward function $R$ is defined as:

-By incorporating these verifiable reward components into the reinforcement learning process, ForenAgent achieves more interpretable and systematic reasoning for image forensic detection, effectively learning to leverage both basic image processing and low-level forensic analysis tools in a coherent investigative workflow.
+By incorporating these verifiable reward components into the reinforcement learning process, ForenAgent achieves more interpretable and systematic reasoning for IFD, effectively learning to leverage both basic image processing and low-level forensic analysis tools in a coherent investigative workflow.